topo-gps/ios-manual/en/waypoint_edit.rst

    :width: 320px
    :alt: Editing Waypoints Topo GPS

-   *A photo of Stonehenge in the .*
+   *The photo screen with a photo of Stonehenge.*

 In the photo screen you see a larger version of the photo.
 You can zoom in on this photo to by making a zoom gesture.
 Sharing the photo is possible by pressing the 'Export' icon on the top right.
-If you press 'Edit' on the top right you can also modify the photos of the waypoint.
+If you press 'Edit' on the top right you can modify the photos of the waypoint.
+If the waypoints has multiple photo's, you can browse through the available photos by sliding the current photo to the left or right.

 .. _ss-waypoint-edit-coordinates: